 Scott A. Wensel, CPA, CGMA, joined our firm in February 2014.
-He has 20 years of public accounting experience in both the audit and tax areas and is significantly involved in both practices at Costanzo and Associates PLLC.
+He has over 25 years of public accounting experience in both the audit and tax areas and is significantly involved in both practices at Costanzo and Associates PLLC.

 Scott is an honors graduate of West Liberty State College (currently West Liberty University), where he received his Bachelor of Science degree in Business Administration, specializing in Accounting, in May 1996.
 He earned his CPA distinction in November 1997.